bluvibytes/zone-of-distrust/README.md

 ## 🏢 About BluVi

 Too many solutions are bandaids—security built for humans at the keyboard, retrofitted for AI agents.
-We've watched incident after incident unfold like a horror movie, everyone yelling "DON'T OPEN THE DOOR!" while eating popcorn intently.
-You just can't stop watching.
+We've watched incident after incident unfold like a horror movie, everyone yelling "DON'T OPEN THE DOOR!" while eating popcorn intently do just that.
+But, you still can't seem to change the channel.

 We decided to do something about it instead.